pymmog/pymmog.com/README.md

 # pymmog.com

-A lightweight personal status page that displays what you’re listening to on Spotify and playing on Steam.
+A lightweight personal status page that displays what you're listening to on Spotify and playing on Steam.
 Styled as a CRT terminal with the [Rosé Pine](https://rosepinetheme.com) theme and [Geist Pixel Circle](https://vercel.com/font) font.

-Runs on a Raspberry Pi Zero 2W with nginx, exposed via Cloudflare Tunnel, updated every minute via cron.
+Runs on a Raspberry Pi Zero 2W with nginx, exposed via Cloudflare Tunnel.
+The page is generated on-demand — when a visitor opens the site, a Python HTTP server fetches live data from Spotify and Steam and serves the result.
 No frameworks, no dependencies beyond Python 3 stdlib.

 ## Features

-- Live Spotify track with progress bar, falls back to last played
+- Live Spotify track, falls back to last played
 - Current Steam game, falls back to last played
 - CRT effects — scanlines, vignette, flicker, phosphor glow, RGB fringing
 - Rosé Pine color scheme